-This mayo-free Italian Tuna Pasta Salad is healthy, easy-to-make, and chock-full of tuna, veggies, and flavor!
+This mayo-free Zesty Italian Pasta Salad with Tuna is healthy, easy-to-make, and chock-full of veggies, protein, and flavor!

 Next, you'll mix in your pasta, veggies, and tuna, and dinner will be on the table!
 This salad is perfect for potlucks, barbecues, summer lunches, and makes delicious leftovers for meal prep!

 Who says tuna pasta salad has to have mayo?!

 I mean, nothing against mayo -- I'm definitely a fan girl-- but sometimes we need a change of pace, or to feed our "no mayo" friends and family.

 And even though we can find more healthy and processed ingredient-free mayos out there these days, sometimes I'm looking for something lighter and healthier.

 Or, sometimes, I'm looking for a salad that is more veggie forward or will last for a longer period of time out of the refrigerator.
 And sometimes I'm looking for a healthier take on traditional Italian pasta salad.